 The answer to that question is generally yes.
 If you take a distribution from your Roth IRA to pay for a child's college education this year, it could definitely impact the aid they are eligible to receive in future years... but all is not lost!
 There's a clever workaround for this problem that comes with many of its own benefits.
-Simply take out loans-or have your child take out loans-to pay for educational expenses as needed, and then, later, use Roth IRA distributions to help pay off that debt.
+Simply take out loans - or have your child take out loans - to pay for educational expenses as needed, and then, later, use Roth IRA distributions to help pay off that debt.
 There are several advantages to this approach, including:

 Help maintain financial aid eligibility throughout a child's education.
-Although your Roth IRA isn't counted as an asset for FAFSA purposes, if you take a distribution from your Roth IRA, it will be counted as income for FAFSA purposes-even if it's a tax-free distribution.
+Although your Roth IRA isn't counted as an asset for FAFSA purposes, if you take a distribution from your Roth IRA, it will be counted as income for FAFSA purposes - even if it's a tax-free distribution.
 So, if you use a Roth IRA to save for a child's college education, everything will probably be fine the first year you fill out the FAFSA form, because you will not yet have taken a distribution to pay for any college-related costs.
 However, if you take a distribution from your Roth IRA to help pay tuition or other expenses for your child's first year of college, it might reduce or eliminate their eligibility for aid in future years.

 If, on the other hand, you use student loans to pay for education expenses, you can wait until your child no longer needs to file a FAFSA form for aid and then use distributions from the Roth IRA to help repay those loans.

 You may be entitled to a deduction.
 In many cases, the interest paid on student loans is a deductible expense.
 If you take out a student loan for a dependent child, you can deduct the interest you pay on those loans as an above-the-line deduction on your federal tax return.
 As an above-the-line deduction, it is not impacted by the so-called "3% haircut."
 The deduction can be reduced or eliminated, however, if your income exceeds certain thresholds.
-In 2022 the phase-out range for single filers is \$70,000-\$85,000 and \$145,000-\$175,000 for married couples filing joint returns.
+In 2015 the phase-out range for single filers is \$65,000 - \$80,000.
+The phase-out range for married couples filing joint returns is \$130,000 - \$180,000.

 Help your child build credit.
 In today's world, a person's credit score is incredibly important.
 Establishing and maintaining good credit can help people pay less when they buy a car and, more importantly for many, purchase a home.
-In fact, the difference between having good credit and bad credit-or even just average credit-can amount to many thousands, if not hundreds of thousands of dollars over the course of a lifetime.
+In fact, the difference between having good credit and bad credit - or even just average credit - can amount to many thousands, if not hundreds of thousands of dollars over the course of a lifetime.

 If your child takes out student loans and consistently makes timely payments, it can really help boost their credit score.
+And there's nothing in the law that prevents you from taking distributions from your Roth IRA and gifting the proceeds to your children to help them repay their loans.